vadim-hunter/Detection-Ideas-Rules/README.md

 # Detection Rules Ideas
 Every day a number of Threat Intelligence reports come into the world.
 Prepared by different vendors and teams *almost* none of them contain *ready to use* detection ideas and rules.
 In most cases we get only list of IOCs associated with particular threat actor.
-The reason of this is that DFIR teams do their job perfectly, but detection engineering is simply not their job.
+From my perspective, the reason of that is that DFIR teams do their job perfectly, but detection engineering is simply not their job.
 It is our - Threat Hunters' job.

 The idea of this repository is to analyse Threat Intelligence reports and other useful sources to generate ready to use detection ideas and rules, which then can be used by threat hunters and security monitoring teams.